 Anyway, we are here and Jake’s first time of flying took place through all of my nerves, anxiety and excitement.
 You can never tell how a flight will be let alone how a toddler is going to react the very first time you place them on a people packed, space limited mode of transport that you really cannot get off if they start to have a paddy!
 I had visions of other passengers huffing and puffing, of Jake running up and down the aisle getting in the way of the cabin crew and screaming at the fact he couldn’t just step off the plane once he’d had enough.
 Thanks to some of my followers I received some great bits of advice on how to keep him entertained, how to help with the ear issue and a little bit of reassurance for myself.

-Here are the top tips these wonderful people gave me: Games/colouring books/toys/activities and so on to keep them entertained and distracted
+Here are the top tips these wonderful people gave me for flying with your child:

 - Let other passengers know that your child is flying for the first time and you are not sure how they will react or cope